AGCCS/AGCCS-CTRL22/circuit/README.md

-### AVR Firmware
+### AVR Firmware/Bootloader

 The ATmega4808 used in our project is a modern incarnation of the ATmega series, and in many aspects more closely related to the XMega series.
 In particular, it is natively programmed via the so called  UPDI one-pin interface.
 The official programmer Atmel ICE ($100+) works fine with Atmel AVR Studio and provides professional grade debugging facilities.
 However, at the time of writing) it is not well supported by mainstream `avrdude`.
-Fortunately, the [`pyudpi` project](https://github.com/mraardvark/pyupdi) provides a low-cost alternative which only needs an of the shelf USB-to-serial converter and a single 4.7K resistor --- and which we used with no problems at all on Mac OSX and Linux. **Again: you will need a 3.3V USB-serial converter**.
+Fortunately, the [`pyudpi`](https://github.com/mraardvark/pyupdi) project provides a low-cost alternative which only needs an of the shelf USB-to-serial converter and a single 4.7K resistor --- and which we used with no problems at all on Mac OSX and Linux. **Again: you will need a 3.3V USB-serial converter**.